anna-hehn/refoRest/README.md

 The following maps represent the outputs of the full disturbance analysis workflow and illustrate different aspects of the detected disturbance patterns.

 #### 1) Detected Disturbance
-This map shows the spatial distribution of pixel classified as disturbed based on deviations from baseline conditions.
+This map shows the spatial distribution of pixels classified as disturbed based on deviations from baseline conditions.
 It represents the binary outcome of the disturbance detection step and provides a clear overview of where disturbances occurred within the study area.
 ![Detected disturbance](man/figures/detected_disturbance.png)

-#### 2) Disturbace Severity (Z-Score)
+#### 2) Disturbance Severity (Z-Score)
-This map visualizes the intensity of disturbances using z-scores, indicating how strongly each pixel deviates from baseline conditions. more extreme values highlight areas of pronounced disturbance and allow differentiation between weak and strong disturbance signals.
+This map visualizes the intensity of disturbances using z-scores, indicating how strongly each pixel deviates from baseline conditions.
+More extreme values highlight areas of pronounced disturbance and allow differentiation between weak and strong disturbance signals.
 ![Disturbance severity](man/figures/disturbance_severity.png)

 #### 3) Disturbance Patches (IDs)